 - Fujinami (10am-5:30pm) – besides warabi mochi, they also serve mitarashi dango with a matcha drink.

 - Umezono (10:30am-7:30pm) – their mitarashi dango is smaller and flatter but just as tasty.
 Order it by itself or get it with one of many dessert combos.
-I got an assortment of 5 types, which included mitarashi dango, warabi mochi, and other sweet treats.
+I got an assortment of five types, which included mitarashi dango, warabi mochi, and other sweet treats.

 4. Kuzukiri